INFORMSJoC/2023.0239/data/README.md

 ```

 **Generalized Knapsack Interdiction Problems**
-Instances of the generalized knapsack interdiction problem are obtained from the classic knapsack interdiction problem above by randomly generating and adding upper-level objective function coefficients for the leader's (`leader costs`) and the follower's variables (`follower costs`).
+Instances of the generalized knapsack interdiction problem have been obtained from the classic knapsack interdiction problem above by randomly generating and adding upper-level objective function coefficients for the leader's (`leader costs`) and the follower's variables (`follower costs`).
 Instances of the generalized knapsack interdiction problem follow the same naming convention as the classic knapsack interdiction instances, with the addition of the prefix `generalized_`.
 An instance of the generalized knapsack interdiction problem could look as follows:

 ```
 {